Double Arrow Lodge

 The Double Arrow Lodge (NRHP designation) aka Double Arrow Ranch and Double Arrow Resort, is located about a mile south from the community of Seeley Lake, Montana and likewise from Seeley Lake itself.
 The rustic-style lodge building was built during 1929–1930.

 It was a stock ranch known as the Corbett Ranch until it was purchased in the 1920s, then was established as a dude ranch in 1929.
+Today, the Double Arrow Ranch serves as a luxurious vacation resort, with a range of accommodations, spa facilities, and a 18-hole championship golf course.